nexussays/ble.net/Readme.md

          IgnoreRepeatBroadcasts = true
       },
       p => { /* do stuff with found peripheral */ } );
-// ...or create the filter using a builder pattern await adapter.ScanForDevices(
+// ...or create the filter using a fluent builder pattern await adapter.ScanForBroadcasts(
       new ScanFilter.Factory()
          .SetAdvertisedDeviceName( "foo" )
          .SetAdvertisedManufacturerCompanyId( 76 )